-A newly published patent application from Google describes how a combination of different types of Google generated profiles associated with a searcher might influence the results that they see.
+A newly published patent application from Google describes how a combination of different types of Google-generated profiles associated with a searcher might influence the results that they see.
 The description in the patent filing is substantially the same as some I’ve written about in the past involving personalization from Google, in my 2006 post Google Personalization Methods.

-But I couldn’t help but think of the role that Google Plus might play in personalized search from Google as well, while reading through the patent.
+But I couldn’t help but think of the role that Google Plus might play in personalized search from Google as well while reading through the patent.
 Is information from my Google Plus profile used in personalization?
 Is other Google Plus information part of personalized search?

-To recap the area that the patent filing covers, it begins by telling us that the purpose behind personalized search is to help in filtering the very wide range of relevant results we might see for a query.
-Since most queries are usually fairly short (2-3 words), the results of such a query might return an ever growing number of results as the Web continues to expand.
+To recap the area that the patent filing covers, it begins by telling us that the purpose behind the personalized search is to help in filtering the very wide range of relevant results we might see for a query.
+Since most queries are usually fairly short (2-3 words), the results of such a query might return an ever-growing number of results as the Web continues to expand.
 A searcher might be overwhelmed by the number of results they see if those aren’t organized based upon things like their relevance to a user’s query and their importance under something like PageRank.

 And yet even PageRank has limitations.
 As the patent filing notes:

 In reality, a user like the random surfer never exists.
-Every user has his own preferences when he submits a query to a search engine.
+Every user has his preferences when he submits a query to a search engine.
 The quality of the search results returned by the engine has to be evaluated by its users’ satisfaction.
-When a user’s preferences can be well defined by the query itself, or when the user’s preference is similar to the random surfer’s preference with respect to a specific query, the user is more likely to be satisfied with the search results.
+When a user’s preferences can be well defined by the query itself, or when the user’s preference is similar to the random surfer’s preference concerning a specific query, the user is more likely to be satisfied with the search results.

-However, if the user’s preference is significantly biased by some personal factors that are not clearly reflected in a search query itself, or if the user’s preference is quite different from the random user’s preference, the search results from the same search engine may be less useful to the user, if not useless.
+However, if the user’s preference is significantly biased by some personal factors that are not reflected in a search query itself, or if the user’s preference is quite different from the random user’s preference, the search results from the same search engine may be less useful to the user, if not useless.

-For example, someone who enters the term “blackberry” into a Google search box might see a bunch of results related to the type of phone, without any fruit related content in sight.
+For example, someone who enters the term “blackberry” into a Google search box might see a bunch of results related to the type of phone, without any fruit-related content insight.
 But someone who has a history of searches for food and cooking might be much more interested in results that have nothing to do with phones.
 We’re told that a search engine shouldn’t make it hard for searchers to find the types of things they might be looking for by forcing them to drill down deeper into search results or to refine their queries.